-Quizzes: Quizzes consist of problems similar to those in lecture and on the assignments (see below); the focus will be on material not covered on prior quizzes.
-The quizzes are open-book and will be conducted through Crowdmark.
-Each quiz is 50 minutes long, which includes time to upload and submit your answers.
-Late submissions will not be accepted.
-The quizzes will be held weekly, according to the following schedule:
+Midterms: Midterms consist of problems similar to those in lecture and on the assignments (see below); the focus will be on material not covered on prior assessments.
+Each midterm is be 80 minutes long and will be held in EX 310.
+They will be held according to the following schedule: